Leather sofas & leather reclining furniture are broad categories within the furniture industry.

 Leather is a complex and confusing subject.

 Leather terminology is extremely flexible.
-Important terms can have several different, contradictory definitions and are easily confused, even by industry professionals.
+Important terms can have several, contradictory definitions and are easily confused, even by industry professionals.

 The Importance of Definitions